2,4-Dinitrophenol: History

 Other physicians were less optimistic about the adverse effects of DNP, and in 1935 the American Medical Association's Council on Chemistry and Pharmacy declined to list DNP in the New and Nonofficial Remedies on the grounds that its benefits did not exceed its risks to health.
 Reports of cataracts forming during DNP usage administered by a physician appeared the same year; in 1936 an ophthalmologist based in San Francisco estimated that 2,500 American women had gone blind from DNP use.
 Physician opinion turned against the drug, but many people bought direct-to-consumer preparations of DNP—marketed as a cosmetic rather than a drug to evade existing regulations.

-DNP's risks were highlighted in the "Chamber of Horrors", an exhibit assembled by the Food and Drug Administration to explain the limitations of existing American drug regulations.
+DNP's risks were highlighted in the Chamber of Horrors, an exhibit assembled by the United States Food and Drug Administration (FDA) to explain the limitations of existing American drug regulations.
 In 1938, the Food, Drug, and Cosmetic Act increased the FDA's ability to regulate drugs.
 DNP was deemed so toxic as to be banned for human consumption and in 1940 the FDA reported that there was no evidence of continued sale for this purpose.
 Nevertheless, it continued to be used for weight loss.
 William F. Loomis and Fritz Albert Lipmann discovered DNP's mechanism of action and reported it in a 1948 publication.

 Reports of its use increased in the twenty-first century after the drug became available on the Internet.